RPG Maker: RPG Maker XP

 RPG Maker XP (also referred to as RMXP) was released on 16 September 2005.
 It is the first RPG Maker which can use RGSS (Ruby Game Scripting System) based on Ruby, making it far more powerful than previous versions programming-wise.
-Many normal, simplified features present in RM2k(3) however have been removed.
-Most of these features have been programmed with RGSS, and distributed online.
+Many normal, simplified features present in RM2k(3), however, have been removed.
+Most of these features have been programmed with RGSS and distributed online.
 RMXP runs at 1024x768 resolution (though games made in it run at 640x480), while offering four times the playable area of its predecessors.
-By default, games ran at 40 frames per second, though the game's scripts can be modified to set the framerate to any value.
+By default, games run at 40 frames per second, though the game's scripts can be modified to set the framerate to any value.
 Additionally, it allows greater user control over sprite size (there is no specific image size regulation for sprite sheets) and other aspects of game design.
 This more open-ended arrangement, coupled with the inclusion of RGSS, makes RPG Maker XP more versatile than older versions in the series, at the cost of a steeper learning curve.
-This was named after Windows XP which was active from 2001 to 2014.
+This was named after Windows XP, which was active from 2001 to 2014.

 The Pokémon Essentials pack, one of the main methods of making Pokémon fan games, was exclusive to RPG Maker XP and never ported to any later engine, causing XP to be widely used for such games more than a decade later, such as in making Pokémon Uranium.
 It was taken down in 2018 due to a cease and desist order by Nintendo, though it continues to circulate on the internet.